Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

 \subsubsection{Geometry of the Hopf bundle}

 We shall illustrate the above general scheme in the important specific case provided by the Hopf bundle, shortly ${\mathscr H}$, following ~\cite{Chruscinski-GeometricPhasesinC}.
-The total space in this case is a three-dimensional sphere $S^3$, embedded in the four-dimensional space $\mathbb C^2$, as The base space is the two-dimensional sphere $S^2$.
-The projection map $\pi \colon S^3 \to S^2$ reads
+The total space in this case is a three-dimensional sphere $S^3$, embedded in the four-dimensional space $\mathbb C^2$, as